Automattic/Co-Authors-Plus/README.md

 ### Non-support

-To declare a lack of support for Co-Author Plus blocks, use the filter `coauthors_plus_support_blocks` to return `false`.
+To declare a lack of support for Co-Author Plus blocks on your site, use the filter `coauthors_plus_support_blocks` to return `false`.